HardlyDifficult/Tutorials/Chapter4.md

 }
 ```

- - Add **DisablePhysics** to the Character, Fly Guy, and Spike Ball.
+ - Add **DisablePhysics** to the Character, HoverGuy, and SpikeBall.
    - Disable the DisablePhysics component on each prefab.
  - Update Components/Movement/**LadderMovement**: